 What is Jobs Growth Wales?

-Jobs Growth Wales is six months opportunity in a job paid
+Jobs Growth Wales is a six months opportunity in a job paid

 The job market at the moment is really tough.
 This programme is to help you if you are job-ready and just need a chance to gain the work experience you may be lacking.
 The vital work experience that might be holding you back from getting your first job.

-You will need to provide documents to show you are eligible.
+You will need to provide a referral letter from either Job Centre Plus (if you are aged 18-24), or from Careers Wales (if you are aged 16-17) to show you are eligible.
 See the Jobs Growth Wales evidence requirements you will need.

 Who can apply?